jake-knerr/jakes-dictionary/README.md

 an extension of the term hypertext, a non-linear medium of information , which includes graphics, audio, video, plain text, and hyperlinks.

 The web is hypermedia.

+#### Hyperthreading (HT), Hyper-Threading

+a proprietary type of multi-threading owned by Intel that allows a single CPU core to execute multiple threads simultaneously.

 #### Hypervisor, Virtual Machine Monitor (VMM), Virtualizer